PlatformLab/HomaModule/util/README.md

 **ttrange.py**: extracts timetrace entries from a given time range.

+**ttrcv.py**: analyzes packet arrivals in a timetrace, outputs information on arrival times for each offset within a message.

 **ttsoftirq.py**: analyzes SoftIRQ wakeup times in a timetrace.
 Also measures total lifetime of receive buffers from GRO -> kfree_skb.